grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 };
 ```

-Add these thresholds object to your script and run it.
+Add this option object with thresholds to your script and run it.
 Inspect the console output to determine whether performance crossed a threshold.

 ```